DNA64/winclassic/README.md

 **Pre-requisites:**

-First and foremost this guide requires and assumes you have a modded S/NES Classic and already have the [latest build of Hakchi2 CE](https://github.com/TeamShinkansen/Hakchi2-CE/releases/latest).
+First and foremost this guide requires and assumes you have a modded NES, SNES or SEGA Classic and already have the [latest build of Hakchi2 CE](https://github.com/TeamShinkansen/Hakchi2-CE/releases/latest).
 (Tested on Hakchi2 CE 3.5.3 and 3.7)

 You'll also need a OTG adapter of some sort, and Keyboard and Mouse.
 Though the mouse is optional, it will make the process much easier.